 The FECN develops its activities around three main orientations:

-- to promote exchanges on Napoleonic history by organising meetings, colloquia and publications in conjunction with universities, cultural institutions and historical associations;
+- promoting exchanges on Napoleonic history by organising meetings, conferences, and publications in cooperation with universities, cultural institutions and historical associations ;

-- to promote and support the conservation and restoration of Napoleonic heritage (objects, works of art, furniture, monuments, sites, etc.);
+- promoting and supporting actions aiming at the conservation and restoration of the heritage of the Napoleonic period (objects, works of art, furniture, monuments, sites, etc.) ;

 - developing activities to promote and enhance the value of heritage through exhibitions, artistic events, discovery itineraries, in particular in the context of tourism, school or university exchanges.